ssg/SimpleBase/README.md

  - Base16: UpperCase, LowerCase and ModHex flavors.
 An experimental hexadecimal encoder/decoder just to see how far I can take the optimizations compared to .NET's  implementations.
 It's quite fast now.
-It can also be used as a replacement for `SoapHexBinary.Parse` method since it's missing from .NET Core.
+It could also be used as a replacement for `SoapHexBinary.Parse` although .NET has [`Convert.FromHexString()`](https://learn.microsoft.com/en-us/dotnet/api/system.convert.fromhexstring?view=net-5.0) method since .NET 5.
  - One-shot memory buffer based APIs for simple use cases.
  - Stream-based async APIs for more advanced scenarios.
  - Lightweight: No dependencies.